Money, money, money.

 It’s the dreaded “it depends”.

 It depends on, among other things:

-As I said at the start, there is no “best” insurer, especially if you have any pre-existing conditions.
+As I said at the start, no “best” insurer exists, especially if you have any pre-existing conditions.

 I have to hand it to Royal London, they vastly improved their mortgage protection a while back, and it’s still the best in class.

 The big change they made is to offer dual-life mortgage protection for the same price as joint-life mortgage protection.
 In effect, you get double the cover with dual life.

 But what if you’re single, do I still recommend Royal London?

 Yes, because they also offer a conversion option on their mortgage protection policies.

 -urn your mortgage protection (a policy where your cover reduces over time)

 -into a life insurance policy (a policy where your cover doesn’t reduce)